AreaLayer/arealayer.github.io/docs/index.md

 *All the products above are in phase of development;

-*We are not funded by Venture Capital.
+*We are not funded by Venture Capital;

 *Before our products be released in the market we do test of security and audit.